ArgonDesign/alogic/doc/statements.md

 ### Branching statements

 Control flow branches can be achieved with the `if` and `case` statements.
-These branching statements are combinatorial statements if all branches contain only combinatorial statements, and they are control statements if all branches contain (and in particular, end in) control statements.
+These branching statements are combinational statements if all branches contain only combinational statements, and they are control statements if all branches contain (and in particular, end in) control statements.
 If one or more branches contains a control statement, but not all branches end in a control statement, the branch statement is invalid and yields a compile time error.

-#### `if` statement (combinatorial or control)
+#### `if` statement (combinational or control)

 The common `if` statement can be used to perform a 2-way branch: